Large Language Models as Virtual Survey Respondents: Evaluating Sociodemographic Response Generation: Discussions

 \subsection{Context-Aware Prediction Enhancement}

+Survey responses are inherently situated within specific sociopolitical, temporal, and cultural contexts.
+A respondent’s attitudes toward environmental policy, for example, cannot be fully understood without reference to the prevailing policy landscape and recent events.
+This section investigates whether explicitly contextualizing prompts with domain-relevant information improves the fidelity of LLM-generated survey responses.
 To demonstrate the impact of integrating prompt-based contextual information, we show that embedding precise contextual cues, such as explicit references to domains, timeframes, or real-world policy frameworks, significantly enhances prediction accuracy in sociodemographic response generation.
 Our experiments with the LLaMA 3.1-8B model reveal that the contextual information enables the model to activate latent knowledge and produce predictions that are more closely aligned with empirical scenarios.
 To evaluate the effectiveness of context-aware prediction, we concentrated on four key domains of public opinion concerning government spending in the GSS dataset.
 Contextual information was introduced to guide the model’s response generation.
-For example, the prompt ``{\it Considering the environmental policies of the United States in 2022}'' was used to provide contextual grounding in the environmental domain.
+For example, the prompt ``{\it Considering the environmental policies of the United States in 2022}’’ was used to provide contextual grounding in the environmental domain.